 In relation to your complaint you can also request a review from the European Online Dispute Resolution platform.(http://ec.europa.eu/odr)

-Oyster Loan does not charge any fees.
-If you are contacted by anyone claiming to be from Oyster Loan and request you to make a payment, report to www.actionfraud.police.uk.
+Oyster Loans does not charge any fees.
+If you are contacted by anyone claiming to be from Oyster Loans and requesting you to make a payment, report it to www.actionfraud.police.uk.

 All Loan approvals & Quotes are subject to Credit Score and Affordability requirements by lenders.
 If you meet the lender's criterion, you can borrow the money.
 We as a broker make an attempt to process your application with the most suitable lenders in our panel.